 For more details about walking the walls and other activities in this itinerary, make sure to check out my blog post on how to spend 2 days in Dubrovnik!

-I recommend making reservations in advance, especially if you want a seat along the edge.
+The cable car station is a short walk from Buza Gate, just behind Old Town Dubrovnik.
 Round-trip cable car tickets for adults start at 27 euros and can be purchased online or right at the cable car station.

-After you finish lunch and descend back down to Dubrovnik, you may just want to relax and catch your breath!
-If that’s the case, head back to the West Harbor, grab a drink at the restaurant right on the water’s edge, Orhan, and go for a swim in the bay.
+If you have a little energy and the weather is warm, I recommend heading to the West Harbor, grab a drink at the restaurant right on the water’s edge, Orhan, and go for a swim in the bay!

 Here, you’ll experience exquisite seafood in the most elegant setting, one of the best ways to conclude your trip to Croatia!